cbdso/aws-serverless-security-workshop/docs/08-xray/README.md

 1. Once the deployment finishes, test making API requests again with postman.

 1. Go to the [**X-Ray console**](https://console.aws.amazon.com/xray/home), go to the **Service map** tab and refresh.
 You should start seeing some lambda requests getting captured!
+2. 	**PW Notes: You may need to click through an initial set up wizard.
+Click 'Get Started', select 'Instrument your application', click Next, select 'Node.js', Click Next, and click Done.**

 ## Module 8D: Enable X-Ray on API Gateway

-1. Go to [API Gateway Console](https://console.aws.amazon.com/apigateway/home), and go to the `CustomizeUnicorns` API
+1. Go to [API Gateway Console](https://console.aws.amazon.com/apigateway/home), and go to the API you created, e.g. `USERNAME-CustomizeUnicorns` API

 1. Go to the **Stages** tab, click on the `dev` stage